coreos/fleet/Documentation/using-the-client.md

 The `fleetctl` binary is included in all CoreOS distributions, so it is as simple as SSH'ing in to your CoreOS machine and executing `fleetctl`.

-### Custom etcd Endpoint
+### Custom API Endpoint

-fleetctl currently requires direct communication with the etcd cluster that your fleet machines are configured to use.
-Use the `--endpoint` flag to override the default of `http://127.0.0.1:2379,http://127.0.0.1:4001`:
+fleetctl communicates directly with an HTTP API hosted by the fleet cluster.
+Use the `--endpoint` flag to override the default of `unix:///var/run/fleet.sock`:

     fleetctl --endpoint http://<IP:PORT> list-units

 Alternatively, `--endpoint` can be provided through the `FLEETCTL_ENDPOINT` environment variable:

     FLEETCTL_ENDPOINT=http://<IP:[PORT]> fleetctl list-units

-In future, fleetctl will communicate exclusively with a fleet API endpoint, and will no longer require direct access to etcd.

 ### From an External Host